BytePhoenixCoding/BlockchainTokenSniper/README.md

+!
+Please bear in mind I as the developer have alot of stuff to do at the moment, and have neglected this project a bit.
+I am however getting back into it !

 # BSCTokenSniper v1.0
 A bot written in Python to automatically buy tokens on the Binance Smart Chain as soon as liquidity is provided.